A Portrait of the Struggles of the Man Who Was Dracula in No Traveler Returns: The Lost Years of Bela Lugosi

 Bela Lugosi's career in the late 1940s involved performing in summer stock or at engagements at small theaters at other times during the year.
 To understand what his professional life was like, one has to look at the bookings he was offered.

 After ABBOTT AND COSTELLO MEET FRANKENSTEIN (1947), Universal would all but cease its horror output.
-In truth, ABBOTT AND COSTELLO MEET FRANKENSTEIN was considered a comedy vehicle and not really a horror film.
-Universal would go on to make the very successful CREATURE FROM THE BLACK LAGOON series in the 1950s, but their success was based on the 3D film craze.
-(Well, the first two films in the series were successful) CREATURE was more of a science-fiction film than a horror film, but some may disagree with this assessment.
+In truth, ABBOTT AND COSTELLO MEET FRANKENSTEIN was considered a comedy vehicle and not a horror film.
+Universal would make the very successful CREATURE FROM THE BLACK LAGOON series in the 1950s, but their success was based on the 3D film craze.
+(Well, the first two films in the series were successful) CREATURE was more of a science-fiction feature than a horror film, but some may disagree with this assessment.

 In 1949, Lugosi often commandeered $750 a week for his summer stock performances in Dracula and Arsenic and Old Lace.
-He may have done some shots for $500 and there were shows where he made $1,000.
+He may have done some shots for $500, and there were shows where he made $1,000.
 Using the $750 figure, we have to adjust this for the cost of inflation.
-The Bureau of Labor Statistics reveal that $750 in 1949 had the same buying power as $7,446.
-Obviously, this is a huge sum of money but do not automatically assume that Lugosi pocketed all of it.
-For one, he had to cover his own costs to get to the venue and, in some cases, this meant traveling 3,000+ miles from his home in Los Angeles to places such as Rhode Island.
-He did not have the conveniences of being able to fly from coast to coast and often had to drive to the new location.
-Once there, he had to cover his own hotel and meals, just as he had to on the road.
-If there was another booking for a one week engagement 800 miles north of where he was and there was a two week gap between performances, he would have to continue to pay his travel expenses until the actual event.
+The Bureau of Labor Statistics reveals that $750 in 1949 had the same buying power as $7,446.
+The amount is a considerable sum of money but do not automatically assume that Lugosi pocketed all of it.
+For one, he had to cover his costs to get to the venue, and, in some cases, this meant traveling 3,000+ miles from his home in Los Angeles to places such as Rhode Island.
+Lugosi did not have the conveniences of flying from coast to coast and often drove to the new location.
+Once there, he had to cover his hotel and meals, just as he had to on the road.
+If there were another booking for a one-week engagement 800 miles north of his and a two-week gap between performances existed, he would have to continue to pay his travel expenses until the actual event.

-In modern dollars, if it took him a week to get somewhere, four weeks invested in the performing in two plays, and then another week to return home, he was doing fine provided he watches his money.
-(He, sadly, did not) Overall, the six week endeavor may have cost him $1,000 a week in modern funds and his earnings were $15,000 leaving him with $9,000.
-Not a bad figure but, remember, work of this nature was seasonal.
+In current dollars, if it took him a week to get somewhere, four weeks invested in the performing in two plays, and then another week to return home, he was doing fine provided he watches his money.
+(He, sadly, did not) Overall, the six-week endeavor may have cost him $1,000 a week in modern funds, and his earnings were $15,000, leaving him with $9,000.
+Not a bad figure, but, remember, work of this nature was seasonal.
 There were long gaps between when he worked on the stage and did not.
 He had income tax to pay and personal expenses on his home in Los Angeles.

-At best, Lugosi earned a decent yearly income and earned it the (very) hard way.
+At best, Lugosi earned a decent yearly income and made it the (very) hard way.